 The consultation draft reflected proposals agreed to by all Admitting Authorities in 2011 and, through the Law Admissions Consultative Committee, submitted to the former Standing Committee of Attorneys General Working Group on Legal Profession Reform.

-Further information about how the rules were developed is set out in the Explanatory Paper.
-The Explanatory Paper also explains how each of the draft rules relates to the existing Admission Rules in both New South Wales and Victoria.
+Further information about how the rules were developed is set out in the Explanatory Paper (PDF, 290.0 KB).